 - Knowing your company isn’t perfect

 - People letting you down

 - Seeing other people’s businesses and believing they have it easier than you

 - And on and on and on it goes…

 OK, I’ve painted the picture.
 Based on my discussions over the past several months with dozens and dozens of contractors from all types of service companies, the pains I described probably fit almost every company.

 Many of these contractors tell me they have major headaches constantly fighting for more business and more profit, yet they fail to do one of the most important parts of ownership; be actively engaged in the business during these challenging periods of difficulty.
 So many times, they (owners) try to drown away the pains by going on vacation with the family, or they buy motor homes, boats, motorcycles, etc. In the extreme, while their business is fighting for its life, they even buy new homes or add expensive features to their homes.

 It’s rather like the person that’s down and discouraged and goes on an eating binge.
 Then complain they are gaining weight.
 Difficult times call for a laser focus on getting up and out of the issues you currently have in your business.

 It’s no secret today – with low unemployment – those employees are constantly looking to improve their own livelihood.
-With basic HVAC technicians getting almost $40/hr. now, and electrician getting more than $50/hr., it’s silly to think you can hire on a basic water damage technician for $15/hr.
-They can go to McDonalds and make that.
+With basic HVAC technicians getting almost $40/hr. now, and electrician getting more than $50/hr., it’s silly to think you can hire a basic water damage technician for $15/hr.
+They can go to Mcdonald’s and make that.
 As I’ve predicted in previous recent articles and posts, it’s coming VERY SOON when starting pay for a restoration technician will be $25-30 per hour.
-(And in some areas of the country it’s has arrived).
+(And in some areas of the country it has already arrived).